Mahmoud-Ibrahim-750/ChatApp/README.md

 ## Contact

-For any inquiries or collaboration opportunities, feel free to reach out to Mahmoud Ibrahim at futuredream31@gmail.com.
+For any inquiries or collaboration opportunities, feel free to reach me out at futuredream31@gmail.com.